Round-trip format conversion: Common use cases

+In the context of graph databases, round-tripping can validate conversions between different graph models, such as from the Resource Description Framework (RDF) to Property Graphs and back, ensuring the original semantics and structure are preserved.

 Information loss

 When a document in one format is converted to another there is likely to be information loss.
 For example, suppose an HTML document is saved as plain text (*.txt).
-Then all the markup (structure, formatting, superscripts, …) will be lost.
+Then all the markup (structure, formatting, superscripts, ...) will be lost.
 Compound documents will frequently lose information on images and other embedded objects.
 If the text file is converted back to the original format, information will necessarily be missing.

 A similar effect happens with image formats.
 Some formats such as JPEG achieve compression through small amount of information loss.
-If a lossless file, such as a BMP or PNG file, is converted to JPEG and back again then the result will be different from the original (although it may be visually very similar).
+If a file with a lossless format, such as a BMP or PNG file, is converted to JPEG and back again then the result will be different from the original (although it may be visually very similar).

 Just because the initial and final documents are not bitwise identical does not mean there is information loss.
 Some formats have undefined fields, or fields where the contents have no impact on the result.

 Markup languages

-Markup languages such as XML can, in principle, hold any information and so the process docA → docX → docA' could be designed to avoid information loss.
+Markup languages such as XML can, in principle, hold any information and so the process docA → docX → docA′ could be designed to avoid information loss.
 It is now common to convert legacy formats to XML formats because they have greater interoperability and a wider set of available tools.
 Thus it is possible to convert Word documents to an XML format and reimport them.

 The XML document should contain identical information to the legacy format.
-An important condition is that the roundtrip (legacy → XML → legacy') should result in effectively identical documents.
+An important condition is that the roundtrip (legacy → XML → legacy′) should result in effectively identical documents.
 Because some document structures allow some flexibility in content order, whitespace, case-sensitivity, etc. it is useful to have a means of canonicalizing the legacy format.
 The full roundtrip may then be: